 Disney states that after the subsequent temperature screening reads 100.4 or above, no one in the party will be allowed entry to the parks.
 We didn’t witness anyone entering or leaving the cool-off tents on our visit.

-Coming from the Polynesian for breakfast (and other monorail resorts), temperatures are taken before loading into monorail.
+Coming from the monorail resorts, temperatures are taken before loading into monorail.
 This is due to security screening also happening before riding monorails, and guests being allowed to go straight to turnstiles to enter Magic Kingdom.

 As of now, the EPCOT monorail isn’t running.